 The trick to a good grazing table is to not skimp on the good stuff.
 Sure dragon fruit looks great in terms of presentation, but we guarantee your clients will be clinging to the good cheese and prosciutto.
 Consider texture too by combining soft and hard cheeses, smooth and coarse crackers, crunchy snacks and melt-in-your mouth magic.
 Make your grazing plate pop with passionfruit, figs and edible flowers.

 Recipes that incorporate local and native plants, herbs and spices are a must for your catering.
-Once part of a thriving food culture, it is estimated there are up to 5,000 native food species that were utilised in traditional bush tucker.
+For example, once part of a thriving food culture, it is estimated there are up to 5,000 native food species in Australia that were utilized in traditional bush tucker.
 Think bush tomatoes and tatami apples, mountain peppers, quandongs, macadamia nuts, lemon myrtle, and wattle seed.
-Combine them with quintessentially Aussie meats like kangaroo, crocodile and emu, or yabbies, swordfish and prawns for best effect.
+Combine them with quintessentially Aussie meats like kangaroo, crocodile and emu, or crayfish, swordfish and prawns for best effect.

-In the Kimpton Hotels & Restaurants Fourth Annual Culinary and Cocktails Trends Forecast, 91 percent of bartenders said they plan on using vegetables in their cocktails – not just as garnishes!
+In the Kimpton Hotels & Restaurants Fourth Annual Culinary and Cocktails Trends Forecast, 91 percent of bartenders said they plan on using vegetables in their cocktails this year – not just as garnishes!
 Think vegetables like beets, carrots, butternut squash, radish, tomatillos, green beans, asparagus and more.
-Check out some of these delicious vegetable-infused cocktail recipes, including Gin & Asparagus and Tequila & Avocado creations.
+Check out some of these delicious vegetable-infused cocktail recipes.

 Tacos are a light and crispy snack that everybody loves.
 Or you can fill them with vegetables, rice, chilli beans, salads and garnishes for the main affair.
 Versatile, easy to serve, and appealing to all, tacos will continue to be a popular snack station.